How do I apply for an operating licence?

 We will look at your policies for ensuring that the licensing objectives will be adhered to, an understanding of the legislation overall and evidence that your arrangements will meet social responsibility requirements.

-Our approach to licensing is set out in our Licensing, compliance and enforcement policy statement and Statement of principles for licensing and regulation.
+Our approach to licensing is set out in our Licensing, compliance and enforcement policy statement , Statement of principles for licensing and regulation and Licensing decisions - Procedures and guidance for the licensing hearings.

 There is no requirement that an applicant be incorporated in a particular country or jurisdiction.
 However, the important thing to note is the requirement in section 69 of the Gambling Act 2005 that you must provide an address in the UK at which a document under the Act may be served.